Key takeaways

 Strengths

-- REST simplicity — Standard HTTP patterns integrate into existing infrastructure without specialized clients
+- REST simplicity — Standard HTTP patterns integrated into existing infrastructure without specialized clients

 - Multimodal native — Rich message types beyond text from day one

-- Trajectory metadata — Unique feature for tracing multi-step agent reasoning
+- Trajectory metadata — Useful feature for tracing multi-step agent reasoning

 Cautions